mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Step by step, we keep walking this walk.

-Here is a lesson from the nature, the creation:
+Here is a lesson from nature, from creation:

 *Go to the ant, you sluggard.
 Consider her ways, and be wise.
 Which having no guide, overseer, or ruler,